 But just how cheap?
 Well, it depends…

-Their super-low introductory rate of only $3.49 a month comes with a few strings attached.
-Namely, three years worth.
+Their super-low introductory rate of only $2.75 a month comes with a few strings attached.
+Namely, it requires a three-year commitment.

-Only want to start with 12 months?
-Your rate jumps up to $4.95 per month.
+If you only want 12 months of service, your rate jumps up to $4.95 per month.

 After all, it’s a quick procedure to get you to switch companies and become their loyal customer for the next few years.